Urban Forestry Framework Plan

 The City of Grants Pass has numerous existing tree programs and is a Tree City USA.
 While the city's existing tree programs are positive, it is not clear whether the individual programs were working collectively to most effectively provide the benefits of urban trees.
 The City conducted an analysis to contribute to the development of an Urban Forestry Plan to increase the benefits of:

 - Erosion prevention and control

 - Traffic calming

 Urban Forestry Steering Committee

 To ensure diverse community interests were represented in the evaluation of the Urban Forestry Plan, an Urban Forestry Steering Committee was formed.
 The committee provided input, feedback, and recommendations on the work products developed during the planning process.
 The input was used to develop and refine work products which were submitted to the Planning Commission and City Council for adoption.

 Urban Forestry Plan Goals, Policies & Objectives

-On June 25, 2008 the committee presented their recommended Urban Forestry Plan Goals, Policies and Objectives (PDF) to the Urban Area Planning Commission for public hearing.
+On June 25, 2008, the committee presented its recommended Urban Forestry Plan Goals, Policies, and Objectives (PDF) to the Urban Area Planning Commission for a public hearing.

 The Planning Commission suggested revisions to the document and requested that it be taken back to the Urban Forestry Steering Committee for additional consideration.

-On October 8, 2008 the Urban Area Planning Commission recommended adoption of the Urban Forestry Framework Plan to City Council.
+On October 8, 2008, the Urban Area Planning Commission recommended the adoption of the Urban Forestry Framework Plan to the City Council.